 - Fecal Transplants: It has also been shown that transferring gut bacteria from a healthy person to someone who is sick with antibiotic-resistant Clostridium difficile, can actually cure that disease.
 There have even been other studies to see if fecal transplants can help patients with autism.

 - Microbes on the Brain?
 Both the brain and the digestive system send chemical signals to each other through the circulatory system.
 Microbes in the gut can induce cells of the GI tract to send hormones to the brain.
 Believe it or not, 80% of your body’s serotonin (a neurotransmitter that affects mood, sleep and memory) is produced in the gut, not the brain!

 Could Gut Bacteria “Cause” Lupus?

-In 2019, a study of 61 women with lupus suggested that specific strains of gut bacteria may contribute to lupus nephritis.
-One type of intestinal bacteria, Ruminococcus gnavus, was found in much higher levels (approximately 5 times higher) compared to women without lupus.
+In 2019, a study of 61 women with lupus found that another type of intestinal bacteria, Ruminococcus gnavus, existed in much higher levels (approximately 5 times higher) compared to women without lupus.
 What is more, the amount of this bacteria increased with the onset of lupus flares and decreased in times of remission.
 Blood tests from these patients also saw elevated antibodies to the bacteria in proportion to the severity of the flare.
 This was most pronounced with kidney flares.
 How?
 Here are some clues: